dariansal/graphs-deep-learning-explainability/README.md

   - Fine-tuned GIN Test Accuracy: 100.00%

 - **PGExplainer:**
-  - Overall accuracy has not yet been evaluated
+  - Overall test accuracy has not yet been evaluated, but based on manual classification, it is expected to exceed 90%

 ## Future Plans
 - Evaluate PGExplainer train and test accuracy for the entire custom BA2MOTIF dataset